ansible/ansible/rst/faq.rst

 +++++++++++++++++++++++

-Whether in single-execution mode or using ansible playbooks, ansible can run multiple commands in seperate forks, thanks to the magic behind Python's multiprocessing module.
+Whether in single-execution mode or using ansible playbooks, ansible can run multiple commands in seperate parallel forks, thanks to the magic behind Python's multiprocessing module.

-If you need to address 500 machines you can decide if you want to try to contact 5 at a time, or 50 at a time.
+You can decide if you want to try to manage 5 hosts at a time, or 50 at a time.
-It's up to you and how much power you can throw at it, but its heritage is about handling those kinds of use cases.
+It's up to you and how much power you can throw at it and how fast you want to go.

 There are no daemons so it's entirely up to you.
-When you are aren't using Ansible, it is not consuming any resources.
+When you are aren't using Ansible, it is not consuming any resources, and you don't have to contend with a herd of machines all knocking at the door of your management server all at once.

-If you have 10,000 systems, running a single ansible playbook against all of them probably isn't always appropriate, but most users shouldn't have any problems.
+If you have 10,000 systems, running a single ansible playbook against all of them probably isn't appropriate, which is why ansible-pull exists.

-If you want to kick off an async task/module, it's probably fine.
-We also support a local connection mode (--connection=local) that will enable pull based usage for those that want that.
-Look for future features in this area.
+This tool is designed for running out of git and cron, and can scale to any number of hosts.
+Ansible-pull uses local connections versus SSH, but can be easily bootstrapped or reconfigured just using SSH.
+There is more information available about this in the ref:`playbooks2` section.
+The self-bootstrapping and ease of use are ansible are still retained, even when switching to the pull model.

-If you'd like to discuss scaling, please hop on the mailing list.
+If you'd like to discuss scaling strategies further, please hop on the mailing list.

 Are transports other than SSH supported?
 ++++++++++++++++++++++++++++++++++++++++

-Currently SSH is the only remote transport, though the interface is pluggable so a small patch could bring transport over message bus or XMPP as an option.
+Currently SSH and local connections are supported.
+In 0.5, we'll also be including a faster SSH transport.
+The interface is actually pluggable so a small patch could bring transport over message bus or XMPP as an option.

 Stop by the mailing list if you have ideas.
 The connection-specific parts of Ansible are all abstracted away from the core implementation so it is very easy to extend.